Past simple + Past continuous

 Past continuous tense

-We use this tense for activities or situations that were not completed.
+We use the past continuous for activities or situations that were not completed.

 The sun was setting.
 The beach was changing its colours.
 (The sun was still in the sky when I was watching it.)

 Finally, the sun set.
-It was dark and we did not see the beach anymore.
-(The sun completely disappeared.)
+It was dark.
+(The sun disappeared.)

 We use the past continuous for uninterrupted activities or situations.
-If the action is interrupted (it is not continuous - something is done in more intervals or we did more things one after another), we use the simple.
+If the action is interrupted (something is done in more intervals or we did more things one after another), we use the simple.

 1. To express the idea that an action in the past continuous started before the action expressed by the past simple and continued after it.

 When she saw me, I was looking at the trees.
-(These two actions happened at the same time.
-I was looking at the trees for some time and she saw me in the middle of it.)
+(These two actions happened at the same time.)

 Compare: